The International Network of Street Papers (INSP) is a non-profit dedicated to tackling poverty and homelessness globally.

 - 13.15 million street papers were sold across the world this past year.

-- 1,350 towns and cities with a street paper presence.
+- 1,350 towns and cities have a street paper presence.

-- £17.9 million in the pocket of vendors each year.
+- Over £17.9 million in the pocket of vendors each year.

 - £214.3 million in the pockets of vendors over the last ten years.